nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Adding Grade Progress to student: `grade`

-Adds a description of grade progress to student in address book.
+Use `grade` command to add a description of grade progress to student in address book.
-GRADE_PROGRESS does not require a fixed format and is up to the user to manually standardise.
-Does not check for duplicate entries.<br>
+As GRADE_PROGRESS does not require any fixed format and it is up to the user to have their own formats.
+Pupilist does not check for duplicate entries of grades.
 **Usage**: View or list mode only

 Format: `grade INDEX g/GRADE_PROGRESS`